-Adding a string val to a dictonary construction variable will enter val as the key in the dict, and None as its value.
-Using a tuple type to supply a key + value only works for the special case of \$CPPDEFINES described above.
+Appending a string val to a dictonary-typed construction variable enters val as the key in the dictionary, and None as its value.
+Using a tuple type to supply a key, value only works for the special case of \$CPPDEFINES described above.

-Although most combinations of types work without needing to know the details, some combinations do not make sense and a Python exception will be raised.
+Although most combinations of types work without needing to know the details, some combinations do not make sense and Python raises an exception.

 When using env.
-Append to modify construction variables which are path specifications (conventionally, the names of such end in PATH), it is recommended to add the values as a list of strings, even if there is only a single string to add.
+Append to modify construction variables which are path specifications (conventionally, the names of such end in PATH), it is recommended to add the values as a list of strings, even if you are only adding a single string.
 The same goes for adding library names to \$LIBS.

+'''

 env.Append(CPPPATH=["#/include"])

+'''